IFL-CAMP/simple/README.md

 - Rotation Matrix
 - Image

-If one needs another type of message, it can be defined - following the way *simple_msgs* are defined - and sent/received using the interface provided by *simple*.
+Need another type of message?
+It can be defined - following the way *simple_msgs* are designed - and sent/received using the interface provided by *simple*.

 ### Usage